 Planning the year is best done in chunks.

 I like to break up the year into quarters or three-month blocks.

 To help you with this task, I have created a free handy academic and therapeutic planning guide.

-The purpose of the booklet is to help you reflect on the learning block you recently completed, as well as to begin planning for the next three months.
+The booklet’s purpose is to help you reflect on the learning block you recently completed and begin planning for the next three months.

 As you use the guide, remember how the child learns best.

 Children require as many opportunities for touching, tasting, viewing, choice-making, and expressing themselves as possible.
 Each of these strands will look different from child to child—so be sure to plan for adaptations/modifications that best meet the child’s interests, needs, and desires.

 This free guide includes worksheets for you to

-- Reflect on what the child accomplished, skills you’d like to support, and how to get there in the next three months
+- Reflect on what the child accomplished, the skills you’d like to support, and how to get there in the next three months

 - Outline academic and therapeutic goals